Maheshkumar-W/Voice-Based-Smartboard/README.md

 - Voice Based Smartboards are often used in public places such as bus stations, railway stations, airports, shopping malls, and parks.
   - Ex : It could be used to display train arrival and departure times, flight delays, or important safety announcements.

-- Large scale implementation of this model can be used by businesses and organizations to communicate with employees and customers
+- Large scale implementation of this model can be used by businesses and organizations to communicate with employees and customers.
   - Ex :  It can be used to display company policies, product updates, or upcoming events.

 # Demostration Video of Project